dynamicexpresso/DynamicExpresso/README.md

 ### Parameters

-Parsed expressions can accept a variable number of parameters:
+Parsed expressions can accept one or more parameters:

 	var interpreter = new Interpreter();